13luoyu/DualApp/README.md

     Then, record the certified lower bounds and time in each experiment and write them to **draw_figure_10/draw.py** to draw images.
 The example datas are given in **draw_figure_10/draw.py**.

 The corresbonding pretrained models are provided in the folder 'pretrained_model/'.
 Note that we just submit models used in the experiments in body part of the paper due to the limit of supplementary material.
-You can refer to https://github.com/AnonymousAuthorsForISSTA2023/trained_network for other models used in Appendix.
+You can refer to https://github.com/13luoyu/trained_network for other models used in Appendix.

 Results will be saved in 'logs/'.
 The result of FNNs will be saved in 'logs/cnn_bounds_full_with_LP_xxx.txt', and that of CNNs will be saved in 'logs/cnn_bounds_full_core_with_LP_xxx.txt'.
+Here xxx refers to the time stamp.

 ## Interface

+### In cnn_bounds.py
 ```
 run_certified_bounds(file_name, n_samples, p_n, q_n, data_from_local=True, method='NeWise', sample_num=0, cnn_cert_model=False, vnn_comp_model=False, eran_fnn=False, eran_cnn=False, activation = 'sigmoid', mnist=False, cifar=False, fashion_mnist=False, gtsrb=False, step_tmp = 0.45)
 ```